ManageIQ/guides/logical_replication_migrations.md

 * Region 99 (global):
+  * The commands below will:
+    * Provide the other regions' connection information
-  * We'll specify the remote region connection information and create the subscriptions.
+    * Create the subscription for each remote region

   ```
   bin/rails c